jcooper94/jcooper94/knowledge base/linux/create_systemd_service.md

+Here's the corrected markdown formatting for your content:

 1. **Create a Python script:**
    Create your Python script, for example, `myscript.py`.
 Make sure it has the necessary shebang at the beginning: